What are the Advantages of Student-Centered Learning?

-Allowing children to, with some adult guidance, choose what they want to learn and how they want to learn it gives them more control over their lives.
+Allowing children to, with some adult guidance, choose what they want to learn and how they want to learn gives them more control over their lives.
 This can eliminate resistance, help frustrated kids become more cooperative, and show all children that learning doesn’t have to be boring.

 A more student-centered approach prepares students for the many distractions of adulthood.
-Students gain an understanding of their own learning style.
+Students gain an understanding of their own learning styles.
 They get more control over how they spend their time.
 They get to collaborate with other students.
 These are all skills they’ll need in adulthood when no one is looking over their shoulder, forcing them to learn.

 How Focusing on Student Desires Helps Teachers

 Educators spend a significant portion of every day managing issues only tangentially related to learning.
 They have to repeatedly remind the same students to stop talking, stay in their seats, stop fighting, and stay awake.
 They may have to tackle issues at home that make it difficult for students to learn when they arrive at school.
 They must manage students who are hungry, bored, thirsty, understimulated, and itching for a break.

 It’s no wonder so many teachers are burned out.
 As many as half leave the profession within their first five years of entering the field.
 Many who leave cite issues such as teaching to tests, managing difficult students, and feeling like they don’t make a difference in students’ lives.
 This revolving door of frustrated teachers costs schools billions each year.